 Another benefit associated with ashwagandha is helping our bodies respond to stress.
-One of my go-to products is Sun Potion, which you can find on Amazon or over at The Detox Market.
-You can use my code HOLISTICFOODIE10 to save 10% off your order.
+One of my go-to products is Sun Potion, which you can find on Amazon.
 As well, I also like Botanica Health in either capsule or tincture form.
 Depending on what your needs are, you can determine which form works best for you.
 In a nutshell, choose capsule for convenience or a tincture to manage your dose and for faster/quicker absorption.

 If you find that you need a boost of energy, one of the best adaptogens would be maca.
 Maca is derived from a plant that is grown high in the Andes Mountains.
 It has been used for thousands of years by Peruvians to help increase energy, libido and as a food source.
 It's actually a complete protein, containing over 20 amino acids and is loaded with vitamins and minerals.
 I love the taste of maca and it goes really well with chocolate.
 Because it can also boost your libido, it makes a great treat to share with your special someone too.
 My favourite brand is this one from Organika.